-Coastal Spine uses epidural steroid injections in two situations:
+Coastal Spine uses radiofrequency ablation in two situations:

 Several common conditions, including chronic spinal pain, spondylosis, trauma and post-surgical pain, can cause severe to acute low back and/or leg pain.
-For these and other conditions that can cause chronic pain, radiofrequency ablation may be an effective nonsurgical treatment option.
+For these and other conditions that can cause chronic pain, radiofrequency ablation may be an effective treatment option.

 The procedure typically takes about 20 minutes to an hour and is performed under mild sedation.
 After the recovery time, the patient is required to have a driver for transportation home.